Sterry R. Waterman

 Sterry Robinson Waterman (June 12, 1901 – February 6, 1984) was a Vermont lawyer and a United States circuit judge of the United States Court of Appeals for the Second Circuit.

 Early life

 Waterman was born in Taunton, Massachusetts on June 12, 1901, the son of Zeno Sterry Waterman and Sarah (Robinson) Waterman.
-He graduated from St. Johnsbury Academy and received his Artium Baccalaureus degree from Dartmouth College in 1922.
+He graduated from St. Johnsbury Academy and received his Bachelor of Arts degree from Dartmouth College in 1922.
 He attended Harvard Law School and then moved to Washington, D.C. to accept a position with the federal Commissioner of Immigration while continuing his studies at George Washington University Law School.
 He read law and passed the bar exam in 1926 needing to complete one course before graduating.
 He then ended his studies and began to practice, first in Washington, D.C. and later in St. Johnsbury, Vermont, from 1926 to 1955.